Institutional Review Board

 It is recommended that you let the IRB decide the category your project fits into, whether it's a research study or a quality improvement project.
 The IRB is an experienced resource to determine the level of review (if any) that your project requires in order to protect you and the institution.

 Administrative Review and Approval: Studies run smoother and with fewer surprises when they are well planned and communicated.
-For this reason, Anne Patterson, the Clinical Research Officer, reviews all IRB applications submitted to the IRB, to identify studies that utilize or impact hospital departments, resources, services, facilities, staff, or patients.
-She can be reached at (910) 343-2641 or firstname.lastname@example.org .
+For this reason, Lynette McFAyden, the Interim Clinical Research Officer, reviews all IRB applications submitted to the IRB, to identify studies that utilize or impact hospital departments, resources, services, facilities, staff, or patients.
+She can be reached at (910) 343-2641 or firstname.lastname@example.org.
 Administrative approval and IRB approval must be obtained prior to the start of any research activities.

 IRB Submission: Researchers are required to submit their IRB application and supporting documents to the IRB Coordinator and the Clinical Research Officer for review and comment prior to official submission.
 Electronic submission is required for this initial review (email@example.com and firstname.lastname@example.org).